Matsushima-Nichōme Station

 Matsushima-Nichome Station (松島二丁目駅, Matsushima-Nichōme-eki) is a passenger railway station located in the city of Takamatsu, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "S02".

 Lines

-Matsushima-Nichome Station is a station of the Kotoden Shido Line and is located 1.2 km from the opposing terminus of the line at Kawaramachi Station].
+Matsushima-Nichome Station is a station of the Kotoden Shido Line and is located 1.2 km from the opposing terminus of the line at Kawaramachi Station.

 Layout

 The station consists of two opposed side platforms serving two tracks.
 There is no station building.
 A level crossing connects the two platforms together.
-The station is unmanned.
+The station is unstaffed.